zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_pipes.rst

 by copying them to its ring buffer for later delivery.
 The ring buffer is used only when necessary to minimize copying of data bytes.

-Upon completion of a send operation a return code is provided to indicate if the send request was satisfied.
-The sending task can also read the *bytes written* argument to determine how many data bytes were accepted by the pipe, allowing it to deal with any unsent data bytes.
+Upon the completion of a send operation, a :dfn:`return code` is provided to indicate whether the send request was satisfied.
+The sending task can also read the ``bytes written`` argument attribute to determine how many data bytes were accepted by the pipe, and subsequently allowing it to deal with any unsent data bytes.

 Data sent to a pipe that does not have a ring buffer is sent synchronously;
-that is, when the send operation is complete the sending task knows that the receiving task has received the data that was sent.
-Data sent to a pipe that has a ring buffer is sent asynchronously; that is, when the send operation is complete some or all of the data that was sent may still be in the pipe waiting for the receiving task to receive it.
+that is, when the send operation is complete, the sending task knows that the receiving task has received the data that was sent.
+Data sent to a pipe that has a ring buffer is sent asynchronously; that is, when the send operation is complete, some or all of the data that was sent may still be in the pipe waiting for the receiving task to receive it.

 Incomplete Send Requests